 In temperate climates, lemon and orange juice bioflavonoids are a must.

 Whenever you move into a new home, growing lemon trees should be your first consideration.

 Orange juice bioflavonoids promote health and prevent disease, but the pasteurizing process used in OJ reduces the anti-oxidant properties of these little power houses by nearly fifty percent.

 The macula lutea, or yellow spot, is a small part of the retina responsible for fine discrimination and colour; it has a very high concentration of the yellow flavonoid lutein which absorbes damaging high energy blue light; a deficiency causes age-onset macular degeneration, a common cause of blindness in old age.

-Bernard Preston is a semi-retired chiropractor; after 37 years in practice, says he, I've seen so much pain and suffering associated with cancer and inflammatory disease, that prevention has to be our focus.
-It doesn't just happen to others.
+Bernard Preston is a semi-retired DC; after 40 years in practice, says he, I have seen so much pain and suffering associated with tumours and inflammatory disease, that prevention has to be our focus.
+It does not just happen to others.
 The orange juice bioflavonoids are only part of the solution; more coloured food in general.
-That means enjoying foods like apples and mangoes, kale and cucumbers, tomatoes and beetroot on a daily basis.
+That means enjoying apples and mangoes, kale and cucumbers, tomatoes and beetroot on a daily basis.

 Compost bins gardening is what it's all about for those looking for food that tastes delicious and promotes health.

 Your compost bin gives a good measure of how healthy you will be in the future.
 Tucked away in there somewhere are the seeds and stalks from a glut of peppadews, queen of the garden in May.